harishvaitheeswar/codeRed/README.md

 **BACKEND FEATURES**

-- CHECKS THE LOCATION AND TIME PERIOD OF THE USER TO TAG TO VARIOUS RISKS AND THEIR PREVENTION:
+- A FERTILIZER HEALTH ALALYSIS SYSTEM:

-  -Takes the loaction of the user and then sees the risks
+  -Takes the loaction of the user and then sees the risks of the most used fertilizer in that area

-  -Automatically searches and gives the nearest PHCS
+  -Automatically searches and gives the nearest PHCs for treatment and advice

-- AN AUTOMATED WATERING VEHICLE THAT WATERS ACCORDING TO MOISTURE LEVEL:
+  -Health effects tab offers in-depth information

+- Smart Automated Watering System:

   -Grid based farming simulation